alexvmt/estimate_commute_emissions/README.md

 Here's what an example for an organization with 500 employees for 2022 could look like:
 - public transport share: 40%
 - car share: 35%
-- foot/bike share: 25% (based on the other 2 shares)
+- foot/bike share: 25% (based on the other 2 shares above)
+- average weekly office days: 3

 Emissions - 2022
 - total: 220.72 t CO2e